Limule3650/Death-Raphael-bug/README.md

 - ***Credit : [TOGE](https://github.com/toge012345) for temporary qr and pairing code***

-## Note that i have not yet finished session id so we will use for [TOGE-BUG-BOT] thanks for understanding ##
+## Note that i have not yet finished session id so we will use for [ASSISTANCE-BUG] thanks for understanding ##